feathersjs/docs/guides/chat/testing.md

 npm install feathers-memory --save-dev
 ```

-Let's use it to test the populate user hook by updating `test/hooks/populate-user.test.js` to the following:
+Let's use it to test the `populateUser` hook by updating `test/hooks/populate-user.test.js` to the following:

 ```js
 const assert = require('assert');